 OVERVIEW

-What is the Two-pot Retirement System?
+What is the Two-Pot Retirement System?

-Starting 1 September 2024, South Africa's retirement savings landscape will see a significant change with the introduction of the Two-pot Retirement System.
+Starting 1 September 2024, South Africa's retirement savings landscape will see a significant change with the introduction of the Two-Pot Retirement System.

 It offers you emergency access to part of your savings while ensuring the rest is preserved for your retirement.